sailfishos/docs.sailfishos.org/Support/Help_Articles/Jolla_Store/README.md

   </span>
 </div>

 * At the bottom of this page there is a coarse ranking by the content: Apps, Games, Jolla and Marketplaces.
-Marketplaces has application stores (e.g. Aptoide) for getting [**Android apps**](/Support/Help_Articles/Android_App_Support/).
+Marketplaces has application stores (e.g. F-Droid) for getting [**Android apps**](/Support/Help_Articles/Android_App_Support/).

 <div class="flex-images" markdown="1">